Cherry Shrimp Selective Breeding Guide For Beginners

 Here are the things I’ll suggest you to do with the culled shrimps:

-• This is what I do.
-I keep the culled shrimps in a separate tank.
-I let them breed to their heart’s content.
-This is good because if you are lucky, sometimes you can get good quality offsprings from the free style breeding.
-This is natural too!
+• I do this: I keep the culled shrimp in a separate tank and let them breed to their heart’s content.
+This is good because, if you are lucky, sometimes you can get good-quality offspring from free-style breeding.
+It’s natural, too!

 • You can sell them at a lower profit to other shrimp keepers who are just starting out in the hobby.